kiith-sa/ICE/doc/html/_sources/modding_reference/component_visual.txt

 ====== ========================================================================
 vertex Vertex of a line. *Sequence of 2 floats*. width  Width of following *lines*.
 Applied per line (vertex pair), not per
-       vertex. *Float scalar*.
+       vertex. *Float*.
 There is no width limit but widths lower than 1 might not get draw precisely due to aliasing.
 Default: ``1``. color  Color of following *vertices*.
 Colors are interpolated between vertices, so a line can e.g. fade from black to white. *RGB or RGBA color*.